petablox/arbitrar/doc/how_to_use.md

 So this `packages.json` will contain a JSON array, each of which is a package in the form of JSON object.
 Each package object must contain a "name" field, used to identify the package and has to be unique.
 Then you provide "pkg_src" representing the source of the package.
 Now, for "src_type" you can either put `"github"` or `"debian"`.
 If you are pulling from a github source, then in the `"link"` field you should provide the full link to the repository; if you are pulling a Debian package, you just provide the name of that package in Debian package registry.
 In case you can't find a specific Debian package, feel free to use `sudo apt-get ...`  to direct the registries.

-After you finish setting up your `packages.json`, you just need to say
+After you finish setting up your `packages.json`, simply run

 ```
 $ misapi collect packages.json